 Building material dealers rely on access to affordable fuels to transport products and make deliveries to customers and job-sites.
 Volatility in the price of fuel is an additional burden the industry can ill afford.
-Any new emissions regulations should take into consideration all associated costs and should not kill jobs, impact housing affordability, or create additional costs that will ultimately be passed on to consumers.
-NLBMDA's members believe that Congress must pragmatically seek to increase the availability of our domestic energy resources to stabilize fuel price fluctuations that undercut the nation's economy.
+Any new emissions regulations should fully consider all associated costs and should not kill jobs, negatively impact housing affordability, or create additional costs that will ultimately be passed on to consumers.
+NLBMDA believes that Congress must pragmatically increase the availability of our domestic energy resources to stabilize fuel price fluctuations that undercut the nation's economy.